This article covers:

 - Agile teams are leaner since the development is in iterative cycles.
 It drastically reduces the need for more human resources.

-- There is a greater team collaboration and work-ownership arising out of the agile principles of self-accountability in work deliveries.
+- There is a greater team collaboration and work-ownership arising from the agile principles of self-accountability in work deliveries.

 What Are the 4 Key Types of Agile Frameworks in Use Today?